-- MSN students attending practicum should discuss appropriate dress with their individual preceptor and wear what is determined appropriate for the setting (scrubs versus professional dress).
-BSN-DNP/FNP/AGACNP students will wear professional style street attire with a lab coat.
-If scrubs are required by the agency, BSN-DNP/FNP/AGACNP students may wear scrubs and a white lab coat.
-BSN-DNP/PMHNP students will wear professional style street attire.
-For all programs, both the shirt and the lab jacket of the uniform must have a KSN patch sewn onto the left shoulder sleeve.
-Other methods of attaching the KSN patch (such as, glue, tape, staples, or Velcro) are not permitted. - Student uniforms will be clean, in good condition, and properly fitted neither too short nor dragging on the floor.
-Skirts are optional instead of scrub pants.
+MSN students attending practicum should discuss appropriate dress with their individual preceptor and wear what is determined appropriate for the setting (scrubs versus professional dress).
+BSN-DNP/FNP/AGACNP students may wear professional style street attire with a lab coat.
+If scrubs are required by the

+- agency, BSN-DNP/FNP/AGACNP students may wear scrubs and a white lab coat.
+BSN-DNP/PMHNP students will wear professional style street attire. - Student attire will be clean, in good condition, and properly fitted neither too short nor dragging on the floor.
+Skirts are optional instead of scrub pants, in the appropriate setting.
 Skirts should be loose enough to allow freedom of movement for bending and stooping activities, must not be any shorter than the bottom of the knee, must not be rolled or otherwise artificially shortened during clinical hours, and must not have any slits in the sides or back that extend higher than the knee. - All students will wear clean shoes that are sturdy enough to protect the feet from injury.
 Shoes should not have holes, tears, or signs of excessive wear.
 Clogs may be worn if permitted by the clinical agency.
 Sandals, platform shoes, and shoes that make excessive noise are not acceptable.
 The laces (when required) will be clean and tied.
-Non-porous shoes are recommended.
-Socks must be worn with shoes.

-- A clean, all-white shirt may be worn under a scrub uniform top; this should fit snugly and be free of designs or logos.
-Flesh colored or white stockings will be worn if the student wears a skirt uniform. - The Kramer School of Nursing clinical identification badge must be worn during all clinical and lab experiences.
+Non-porous shoes are recommended for inpatient and clinic settings.
+Socks must be worn with shoes. - A clean, all-white shirt may be worn under a scrub top; this should fit snugly and be free of designs or logos. - The Kramer School of Nursing clinical identification badge must be worn during all clinical/practicum and lab experiences.
 These should be positioned so that the name and picture are always visible. - Hair must be clean, neat, and off the collar with no extremes in hair styling or coloring.
 Examples of extreme colors are, but not limited to, blue, purple, or hot pink.
-Beards and mustaches will be neatly trimmed. - Each student will have a watch showing seconds, bandage scissors, ballpoint pens (black ink), pencil, and stethoscope with him/her at all times in the clinical unit and in skills lab. - Jewelry will be limited to engagement and/or wedding ring, watch, and pierced earrings of small post style (less than dime size) with only one earring per ear.
+Beards and mustaches will be neatly trimmed. - Jewelry will be limited to engagement and/or wedding ring, watch, and pierced earrings of small post style (less than dime size) with only one earring per ear.
 Medic-Alert® identifications are exceptions to this rule.
 No other visible jewelry is allowed.
 Tattoos may not be visible on the face or neck.
 Tattoos that are visible in the KSN uniform must not be offensive in nature.
-Henna tattoos are not acceptable. - The complete KSN uniform is to be worn for all situations related to clinical: when at the hospital or other clinical site, to obtain patient assignments (preplanning), for clinical, during scheduled labs, and during simulations. - No jeans, T-shirts, shorts, or sandals are allowed in the clinical areas of the hospital or during simulation. - Nail polish is discouraged.
+Henna tattoos are not acceptable. - No jeans, T-shirts, shorts, or sandals are allowed in the clinical areas of the hospital or during simulation. - Nail polish is discouraged.
 If worn, it must be very light in color, without patterns or chips.
 Nails must be kept short and clean.
 No artificial nails may be worn. - Makeup may be used in moderation.
 No perfume, aftershave, or fragranced personal care products will be worn during clinical, simulation, or skills lab.
-Likewise, there must be no odor of tobacco or cigarette smoke on a student's clothing during clinical, simulation or skills lab. - There will be no gum chewing in patient care area, simulation, or skills lab. - Any special guidelines for clinical dress that deviate from the above will be provided by the faculty during the course or clinical orientation. - In all cases, if the clinical site has stricter dress code requirements, the student is expected to comply with the dress code of the clinical agency.
+Likewise, there must be no odor of tobacco or cigarette smoke on a student's clothing during clinical, simulation or skills lab. - There will be no gum chewing in patient care area, simulation, or skills lab. - Any special guidelines for clinical dress that deviate from the above will be provided by the faculty during the course or clinical orientation.

+• In all cases, if the clinical site has stricter dress code requirements, the student is expected to comply with the dress code of the clinical agency.